The Quest Institute

 Not all of us will write books, but the one thing we can all be the author of is our own story – and this is one way to take a grip of the pen and choose how the plot is going to work out for you today.

-sunil rajput says
+1. Gravatar for sunil rajputsunil rajput says

 Thanks for sharing Trevor.
 I look forward to reading the new book.
 A very inspiring piece of wisdom and practical too.